-- (5) Each of our directors or executive officers disclaims beneficial ownership of any shares of our common stock, except to the extent he or she has a pecuniary interest in such shares, if any. - (6) A family partnership of which Mr. McIlroy is a general partner holds 5,083 of these shares in a margin account at a brokerage firm.
+- (5) Each of our directors or executive officers (and Mr. Graham, our former officer) disclaims beneficial ownership of any shares of our common stock, except to the extent he or she has a pecuniary interest in such shares, if any. - (6) A family partnership of which Mr. McIlroy is a general partner holds 5,483 of these shares in a margin account at a brokerage firm.